 Chromebooks are laptop computers that use Google’s Chrome OS.

 Chrome OS doesn’t have as many features as a Mac with macOS.
-Chromebooks also don’t have the customizable options that a PC with Microsoft Windows does.
+Chromebooks also don’t have the customizable options that a PC with Microsoft Windows offers.
 That’s why Chromebooks are generally less powerful and more affordable.
-But they’re also often recommended for schools and students.
+They’re often recommended for schools and students.

 With that in mind, we recommend looking at a Mac or PC first.
 But if you don’t find a model that suits you, you’re on a tight budget, or don’t generally run too many applications at once, then a Chromebook can be a useful alternative.